Learn to Hunt

 The body is dark olive above with lighter sides and cream-colored belly.
 The long dorsal fin is dark green with a narrow longitudinal olive-colored band near the top margin and another near the base.
-The males have a dark spot on the caudal fin, bordered with yellow or orange.
+Males have a dark spot on the caudal fin, bordered with yellow or orange.
 Lower fins are green, vivid as fresh paint, during the breeding season.
 There are 66 to 68 scales in the lateral line.
-The dorsal fin has 47 to 51 soft rays and the anal fin 9 or 10 rays.
-The head is more or less flattened on top and the mouth is large.
+The dorsal fin has 47 to 51 soft rays and the anal fin has 9 or 10 rays.
+The head is flattened on top and the mouth is large.
 Its teeth are sharp and strongly set in the jaws.
 Weights of 6 to 8 pounds or more are commonly reached.

-With the exception of rare specimens collected in Spirit and Okoboji lakes, the Bowfin is found primarily in sloughs and ponds of the Mississippi River.
-It has been seen in collections in the lower reaches of the Iowa-Cedar Rivers drainage and is probably present today in the lower reaches of all the major Mississippi River tributaries.
+With the exception of rare fish collected in Spirit and Okoboji lakes, the Bowfin is found mostly in sloughs and ponds of the Mississippi River.
+It has been seen in collections in the lower reaches of the Iowa-Cedar Rivers drainage and is probably in the lower reaches of all the major Mississippi River tributaries.
 This fish is extremely rare in the interior waters of the state.

 Crayfish, fish, frogs, large insects and leeches.

 11 lbs 9 oz; 31.5 in.- Pool 10, Mississippi River, Clayton County, May 1994 - Bill Greten, Blue Grass, Iowa

 The Bowfin, sometimes called a dogfish, is a voracious eater and can survive almost any environment - including being out of the water for days - since it can also breath air.
 The Bowfin rivals the bullhead as Iowa's fish most able to handle tough conditions.

 Fossil remains of the ancestors of this fish are found in the rocks of Europe and the United States.
-The present day form is a voracious, hardy individual with a determination to live under any circumstances it may encounter.
+The present day form is a voracious, hardy fish determined to live under any circumstances it may encounter.
 It prefers large quiet waters and is abundant in the boundary rivers and overflow backwaters.
 As in the gars, the swim bladder serves as a lung, giving the bowfin air breathing capability.